matthewdrees/website-s3/README.md

 # website-s3

-Creating and publishing family website for pictures and movies.
+Creating and publishing family website with pictures and movies using Amazon S3.

+I'M NO LONGER USING OR MAINTAINING THIS REPOSIORY.
+But I'm leaving it as a reference for now.

 ## How to run with the compiler/setup from the docker container.